 1. Embrace the Muck

 At West Point, cadets are told to “embrace the suck,” meaning to welcome whatever wretched situation in which they find themselves.
 A similar thought applies to fishing runoff.
 The toughest part is the mind game.
 Showing up to a river that looks like chocolate milk can be discouraging, but if you commit to embracing it, you can have a blockbuster day.
 Just keep telling yourself: Muddy water doesn’t mean no fish.
-Because, in fact, many times you can land big fish that would otherwise be spooked in clearer conditions.
+Because, in fact, many times you can land big fish during the spring runoff that would otherwise be spooked in clearer conditions.

 2. Hit the Soft Spots